Lockheed C-130 Hercules in Australian service: Iraq War and later operations

 RAAF C-130 operations were concentrated in No. 37 Squadron in November 2006, when No. 36 Squadron transferred its C-130Hs before re-equipping with Boeing C-17 Globemaster heavy transports and relocating to RAAF Base Amberley, Queensland.
 The RAAF's contribution to Operation Papua New Guinea Assist following Cyclone Guba in November 2007 included two Hercules, three Caribous, and a Globemaster.
 In November 2008, the RAAF commemorated fifty years of Hercules operation.
 From that year only C-130Js were deployed to the Middle East.
 Four of the C-130Hs were placed in reserve at Richmond from 2009.
 Together with Globemasters, Hercules transported medical staff and equipment to aid victims of the Christchurch earthquake in February 2011.
 In May 2012 the government announced as part of the 2012–13 Budget that the remaining eight C-130Hs would be withdrawn from service a year earlier than previously scheduled.
 The aircraft were retired on 30 November that year.
 Two of the C-130Hs were retained by the Air Force for display at RAAF Museum and for ground training purposes at Richmond; four were donated to the Indonesian Air Force, and the RAAF was reported to be considering options for the disposal of the other six.
 By the time the C-130H fleet was retired, the twelve aircraft had flown almost 250,000 hours.
 In April 2013 the Australian government offered to sell five of the C-130Hs as well as spare parts and simulators to Indonesia at below their market value.
 The Indonesian government accepted this deal, and it was finalised on 26 July 2013.
 The RAAF celebrated 800,000 Hercules flying hours in September 2014.
-The C-130Js had by this time accumulated over 100,000 hours; they are expected to remain in service until 2030.
+The C-130Js had by this time accumulated over 100,000 hours.
+The C-130J fleet achieved 170,000 flying hours in November 2025.